ryantd42/NY-Legislative-Git/2023/S562A-2023/bill.md

   ___________

  Introduced  by Sens.
-KAVANAGH, BRESLIN, BRISPORT, BROUK, CLEARE, GIANAR- IS, GOUNARDES, HARCKHAM, HINCHEY, HOYLMAN, JACKSON, KRUEGER, LIU, MAY, MAYER, MYRIE, PARKER,  RAMOS,  RIVERA,  SALAZAR,  SANDERS,  SEPULVEDA, SERRANO  --  read  twice  and  ordered printed, and when printed to be committed to the Committee  on  Housing,  Construction  and  Community Development
+KAVANAGH, BRESLIN, BRISPORT, BROUK, CLEARE, GIANAR- IS, GOUNARDES, HARCKHAM,  HINCHEY,  HOYLMAN-SIGAL,  JACKSON,  KRUEGER, LIU,  MAY,  MAYER,  MYRIE,  PARKER,  RAMOS,  RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO -- read twice and ordered printed, and when printed to be committed to the Committee on Housing, Construction and Communi- ty  Development  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the energy law, in relation to enacting the "all-elec- tric building act"